nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 cluster
 ```

-We have the option to choose between `manual` scaling and `adaptive` scaling, the benchmarking stats would be
+We have the option to choose between `manual` scaling and `adaptive` scaling, any existing benchmarking analysis would be
 useful here to decide the right set of configuration.
 Starting with the lowest possible configuration could be another helpful strategy.